 It only takes a few seconds, but a quick check on the weather will help you prepare the right type of clothing, shoes and any other gear you’ll need to stay comfortable along the way.

 If you live with eczema, you know what it is: your “special stuff” that gets you through the day.
 Eczema affects everyone differently, and this means that each individual has their own specific way of managing flares.
 Whether it’s your favorite lotion, your manuka honey, your eyelid cream, you name it: bring plenty of it with you to get through the road trip.
 Not every gas station across the heartland of America has your favorite type of moisturizer.

-NEA Ambassador Amberly Sanden traveled from her parents’ house in Minnesota all the way to California.
+NEA Ambassador Amberly Sanden traveled all the way across the country to California.
 “For me, the hardest part of leaving home was that my skincare routine got all messed up,” she said.
 “I can’t rely on using a hotel’s shampoo.
 I have my very own prescription shampoo along with a separate steroid just for my scalp.”
 Amberley mentioned the importance of bringing her own soap, too.
 “I have to bring all my own lotions and body washes, as well, because I cannot rely on using a hotel’s brand.”

 Amberly and Asthan both mentioned their caution with food while traveling.
 “I’m allergic to so many things,” said Ashtan.
 “Tomato, soy, peanuts, nickel, oats, you name it.
 So I brought a special bag full of everything I would want to eat while driving.”
 Grocery stores might be far and few between, so bring a big cooler and plan out your meals and snacks.